danielah05/mwl2bin/readme.md

 ### what is currently not supported?
 1. changing the background tiles
 2. main/midway/secondary entrances
+3. vertical levels
-3. possibly other stuff i do not know about
+4. possibly other stuff i do not know about

 everything else like swapping gfx, music, palettes etc is supported.
 ### what game versions are supported?